julenbhy/carcinoma_classification/README.md

 # carcinoma_classification
-CNN developed on Tensorflow and Keras for carcinoma image classification.
+CNN developed on Tensorflow and Keras for carcinoma binary classification.

 ## AUTHORS: